codsen/codsen/packages/html-crush/readme.md

 ava test_alt/nondeterministic.js -- --time=3s
 ```

 Call the file `nondeterministic.js` located in folder `test_alt` in `ava`, pass the duration in seconds you want to generate and run tests.
 More time, more random tests.
-Just number, for example `-- --time=3` means `3 miliseconds`. "s" appended means seconds, for example, `-- --time=3s`.
-3 minutes would be `-- --time=3m`.
+Just number, for example `-- --time=3` means `3 milliseconds`. "s" appended means seconds, for example, `-- --time=3s`.
+Three minutes would be `-- --time=3m`.

 ## Contributing